 - I'm a former military wife and homeschooling mom of 2xE kids.

-- After that, I spent a few years as a single mom with a corporate job at a Fortune 500 company.
+- I spent a few years as a single mom with a corporate job at the insurance giant Alfac.

-- While homeschooling my kids, I was briefly the Director of Community Life for The TAG Project during a time when they were trying to become an officially incorporated non-profit.
-This meant I was the lead moderator and in charge of diversity initiatives, among other things.
+- While homeschooling my kids, I was the Director of Community Life for The TAG Project during a time when they were trying to become an officially incorporated non-profit, an effort they later abandoned.
+I was the lead moderator and in charge of diversity initiatives, among other things.

 - In spite of being American, I have been car free for over a decade.